 Sails, Noosa Heads

-So close to the beach you can almost feel the salt spray on your cheeks, Sails is re-opening this August, fresh from a refurb of Netanya Resort.
+So close to the beach you can almost feel the salt spray on your cheeks, Sails reopened in 2021, fresh from a refurb of Netanya Resort.

 With a new menu yet to be announced, you can bet the sandcrab lasagne will still make an appearance, as it has done for close to 20 years.
 The enduring popularity of this signature dish is testament to Sails’ head chef Paul Leete, who has been overseeing proceedings for more than 23 years.